awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 ## Low EBS burst balance<a name="handling-errors-low-ebs-burst"></a>

 OpenSearch Service sends you a console notification when the EBS burst balance on one of your General Purpose \(SSD\) volumes is below 70%, and a follow\-up notification if the balance falls below 20%\.
 To fix this issue, you can either scale up your cluster, or reduce the read and write IOPS so that the burst balance can be credited\.
+The burst balance stays at 0 for domains with gp3 volumes types, and domains with gp2 volumes that have a volume size above 1000 GiB\.
 For more information, see [General Purpose SSD volumes \(gp2\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2)\.
 You can monitor EBS burst balance with the `BurstBalance` CloudWatch metric\.

 ## Can't enable audit logs<a name="troubleshooting-audit-logs-error"></a>